helmless/helmless/docs/contributing.md

 --8<-- "docs/_partials/wip.md"

-We welcome any contributions to the Helmless project, be it code, documentation, helping out other users or just a friendly hello in our [Discord server][Discord].
+We welcome any contributions to the Helmless project, be it code, documentation, helping out other users or just a friendly hello in our [Community Forum][Community].

 ## 🏗️ Repositories